1962 Irpinia earthquake

-The second shock in the 1962 Irpinia earthquake (terremoto dell'Irpinia del 1962) sequence was the largest and most destructive in a series of earthquakes in the southern Apennines.
+The second shock in the 1962 Irpinia earthquake sequence was the largest and most destructive in a series of earthquakes in the southern Apennines.
 It occurred on 21 August at 18:19 CET, measuring 6.15 and assigned a maximum intensity of IX (Violent).
 It was preceded by an 5.68 foreshock, and followed by a 5.34 aftershock.
 The earthquakes resulted in nearly 20 fatalities and significant property losses.